nodejs/cjs-module-lexer/README.md

 installed as well as having installed [wabt](https://github.com/WebAssembly/wabt) as outlined above:

+- [ ] Figure out if the release should be semver patch, minor or major based on the changes since the last release and determine the new version.
 - [ ] Update the package.json version, and run a full build and test
   - npm install
   - npm run build